Let’s talk data

-In this series, we explore various topics in the data and AI community and interview experts in data engineering and data science.
-So join us with your morning brew in hand and get ready to dive deep into data and AI.
+In this series, we explore various topics in the data and AI community and interview subject matter experts in data engineering/data science.
+So join us with your morning brew in hand and get ready to dive deep into data + AI!

 About the hosts

 Brooke Wenig is a Director of the Machine Learning Practice at Databricks.
 She leads a team of data scientists who develop large-scale machine learning pipelines for customers, as well as teach courses on distributed machine learning best practices.
 Previously, she was a Principal Data Science Consultant at Databricks.
 She received an M.S. in Computer Science from UCLA with a focus on distributed machine learning.
 She speaks Mandarin Chinese fluently and enjoys cycling.